bonfiley/0x/0x-starter-project/README.txt

 - Install Flask and Flask Sockets: https://github.com/kennethreitz/flask-sockets

 - Run the relayer scripts from my_relay based on tutorial.
-(Open the python files
+(Open the python files to see which tutorial it applies to).